Skip to content

 What was delivered

-• Translated raw ideas into concrete, prioritised business goals in week one
+• Translated raw stakeholder input into concrete, prioritised business goals within the first week

-• Architected and built the platform from zero with the team
+• Designed and built the platform from the ground up alongside the team

-• Launched on the agreed date with the agreed scope, zero P0 incidents in week one
+• Launched on the committed date, with the agreed scope, and no critical incidents in the first week